suoglu/Simple-SPI/README.md

 * Used to generate SPI clock from system clock.
 * Outputs a clock array with 16 diffrent frequencies.

-**Important:** CPOL, CPHA and transaction width values should be decided before transaction begins.
+**Important:** CPOL, CPHA and transaction width values should be decided before the transaction begins.

 ## IOs of Modules